 The word algebra comes from the title of a Persian mathematician's famous 9th century treatise Kitab al-Jabr wa-‘l-mugabala or The Book of Reasoning and Balancing.
 Built on the roots of Greek and Hindu systems, the new algebraic order was a unifying system for rational numbers, irrational numbers and geometrical magnitudes.

 Muslim scholars also pioneered the study of optics.
-Around the year 1,000, Ibn al-Haitham proved that humans see objects by light reflecting off of them and entering the eye, dismissing Euclid and Ptolemy's theories that light was emitted from the eye itself.
-This great Muslim physicist also discovered the camera obscura phenomenon, which explains how the eye sees images upright due to the connection between the optic nerve and the brain.
+Around the year 1,000, Ibn al-Haitham proved experimentally that humans see objects by light reflecting off of them and entering the eye, dismissing Euclid and Ptolemy's theories that rays were emitted from the eye itself.
+He is credited with explaining the nature of light and vision, using what is now commonly referred to as a Camera Obscura.

 As many Muslims are well aware, Prophet Muhammad popularised the use of the first toothbrush in around 600.
 Using a twig from the Meswak tree, he cleaned his teeth and freshened his breath.
 Substances similar to Meswak are still being used in modern toothpaste today.